Fourth Aliyah: The character of the Fourth Aliyah

 Starting around 1924 the character and the composition of the immigration to Palestine changed, and even though this immigration wave was very close to the previous immigration wave, it has been categorized as separate.

 That wave brought rapid urban development, particularly in Tel Aviv, which absorbed a considerable number of the immigrants.
-But during the years 1926–1927 an economic crisis occurred in the country, the toughest the Jewish settlement had during the period of the British Mandate of Palestine, and in spite of the economic comeback between the years 1928–1929, the crisis was identified with all of the period of the Fourth immigration.
+But during the years 1926–1927 an economic crisis occurred in the country, the toughest the Jewish settlement had during the period of the British Mandate of Palestine, and in spite of the economic comeback between 1928–1929, the crisis was identified with all of the period of the Fourth immigration.
 In the period of the crisis about 23,000 immigrants decided to leave the country.
 In February 1924 David Ben Gurion wrote in his diary: "The lack of work is ever increasing.
 Yesterday people were fainting in the office."
 Later in the year he noted "The people are hungry and cannot work."
 7,400 Jews left Palestine in 1926.
 In 1927 the Zionist Executive funded an employment program for 8,000 workers.
 In 1928 emigration equalled immigration.

 In the fourth Aliyah about 80,000 immigrants came to Palestine, mainly from the countries of Eastern Europe, half of the immigrants from Poland and the rest from the Soviet Union, Romania and Lithuania.
 In addition to that 12% of all immigrants were from Asia, mainly Yemen and Iraq.